guo-yong-zhi/WordCloud-Gallery/README.md

 ```
 ![](juliadoc.svg)
 # languages
-For languages that are not processed perfectly, you can refer to [the example for Chinese](#中文) or you can input the data in the form of a "word => weight" list, as illustrated in the following example.
+For languages that are not processed perfectly, you can refer to [the example for Chinese](#中文) and [the example for Japanese](#japanese).
+Or you can directly input the data in the form of a "word => weight" list, as illustrated in the following example.
 ```julia
 using WordCloud
 words_weights = [